robomechanics/Saltation-Tutorials/README.md

 ### Models Used for Trajectory Optimization

 The example model used for trajectory optimization is a **1D bouncing ball**, as defined in the **SFK section** above.
 This module also includes the option to model a time-varying guard, such as a paddle moving up and down to bounce the ball.
-Below are example optimized trajectories:
+Below are some examples of optimized trajectories:

-- **Flat Ground Model**
--
 <img src="https://github.com/robomechanics/Saltation-Tutorials/blob/dev_dfriasfr/Hybrid%20iLQR/bouncing_ball_flat_guard_hilqr.png" alt="Flat Ground" width="500">

-- **Moving Guard Model**
 <img src="https://github.com/robomechanics/Saltation-Tutorials/blob/dev_dfriasfr/Hybrid%20iLQR/bouncing_ball_moving_guard_hilqr.png" alt="Moving Guard" width="500">

 ### Structure of the Code